-Platform Description Docker on RHEL Supported version: Docker 1.13.x and later Use the following process to install Docker on RHEL.
+Description Supported version: Docker 1.13.x and later Use the following process to install Docker on RHEL.
 Steps may vary depending on whether CloudPoint is being deployed on-premise or in the cloud.
 (If CloudPoint is being deployed in AWS cloud) Ensure that you enable the extra repos: